CaseyClarke/Obsidian-Files/STAT 252/STAT 252 - Lab 2 - A Comparison of Teaching Strategies.md

 (a)

-- The population of interest is high school math students, the subjects are grade 12 math students from a large high school.
+- The population of interest is high school math students, the subjects are 180 grade 12 math students from a large high school.
+The response variable is midterm scores.
 The factor is teaching strategies, the levels are as follows:
 	- Group 1: C (control group, only lecture notes and discussion)
 	- Group 2: H (control plus weekly homework assignments)
 	- Group 3: Q (control plus weekly quizzes)